stamourv/beer/nursery/heavy-as-a-really-heavy-thing.md

   boiled off too much).
 Or maybe should have backfilled with water.
 * Will the yeast be able to work through that?
 May want to give it 3-4 weeks...
+* Pierre-Michel explained the "reduction" bit of the original recipe.
+  The point is to set aside 1gal, and boil *that* off.
+That would increase the gravity beyond the target (for that 1gal), and raise the boiling point (increased sugar concentration), which would allow the liquid to reach higher than 212F, and caramelize the sugar, which has an effect on taste.
+Merging that 1gal back in also raises gravity.
+* FG 1.055 (!)
+* ABV 7.61%
+* Bottled after 4 weeks.
+Still had a bit of kreuzen on top, so hopefully yeast will be able to carbonate a bit.
+Too high FG could be a worry for overpressurization, though... added ~1/6 cup priming sugar anyway
+* yield: 13 bottles